Can I damage my natural teeth?

 Maintaining your dentures will help them to last longer, and allow you to you feel more confident that they are looking their best.
 If you’d like to improve your false teeth care routine, here are some simple tips to help:

 - When cleaning your dentures, do so over a towel or bowl of water for a soft landing in case you drop them.

-- For a deep clean, you may like to use a denture cleansing tablet such as Polident, which will kills 99.9% of odour-causing bacteria* whilst following three steps: soaking, brushing and rinsing.
+- For a deep clean, you may like to use a denture cleansing tablet such as Polident, which will removes 99.9% of odour-causing bacteria* whilst following three steps: soaking, brushing and rinsing.